 Edit Ruthlessly

-Every item must serve a function or bring genuine joy—nothing else makes the cut.
-In small spaces, clutter isn't just aesthetic—it's psychological weight.
+Every item must serve a function or bring genuine joy.
+Nothing else makes the cut.
+In small spaces, clutter isn't just aesthetic.
+It's psychological weight.

 Layer Your Lighting